DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Introduction

-\yjr{In this paper, we introduce Disentangled Structure \& Geometry Net (DSG-Net), a novel deep generative model which learns to generate high-quality shape meshes while disentangling the shape geometry and structure generation as much as possible, enabling many novel disentangled shape manipulation applications, as shown in Figure~\ref{fig:motivation}.
+\yj{In this paper, we introduce Disentangled Structure \& Geometry Net (DSG-Net), a novel deep generative model which learns to generate high-quality shape meshes while disentangling the shape geometry and structure generation of two independent spaces as much as possible, enabling many novel disentangled shape manipulation applications, as shown in Figure~\ref{fig:motivation}.
 Our work uses the fine-grained shape part hierarchies in the PartNet~\cite{mo2019partnet} dataset.
 In our disentangled shape representation, shape structure only includes the hierarchical part graphs with symbolic part semantics and relationships, whereas shape geometry contains the detailed part geometry.
 For our network design, we encode both the structure and geometry hierarchies with an $n$-ary tree using separate variational autoencoders (VAEs) with recursive neural network architectures.
-Both the geometry and structure information flows along the edges of hierarchical graphs and is aggregated into two latent spaces, allowing these two key aspects to be encoded \emph{separately} in a disentangled manner.
-Though disentangled, the two latent spaces need to be correlated to ensure the plausibility of the generated shapes.
+Both the geometry and structure information flows along the edges of hierarchical graphs and is aggregated into two latent spaces, allowing these two key aspects to be encoded \emph{separately} in a disentangled manner. \yjr{Furthermore, \yjrr{we design a \textit{Cycled Disentanglement}} mechanism to decompose the shape space into two separate spaces and further improve the performance of disentanglement.
+During the training, a new shape that combines the geometry and structure of any two input shapes will be synthesized, and our new design will encourage its geometry and structure to be the same as the two input shapes as much as possible.
+Compared to the original framework, it only decomposes the shape with two separate encoders without additional supervision.
+Our new designs are capable of improving the disentanglement performance efficiently. } Though disentangled, the two latent spaces need to be correlated to ensure the plausibility of the generated shapes.
 We simultaneously train both structure and geometry VAEs while ensuring necessary communications between them: the geometry follows the part semantics and the inter-part relationship edges in the structure, while the structure requires knowing part geometry for training. }

 Our novel solution allows shapes with complex structure and delicate geometry to be represented and synthesized, outperforming state-of-the-art methods, \eg~\cite{mo2019structurenet,gaosdmnet2019}.
 The disentangled and synergistic formulation allows novel applications, such as shape generation and interpolation with separate control of structure and geometry.
 New shapes can also be synthesized by mixing structure and geometry from different examples.